 Under the shared responsibility model, AWS guarantees the security of the cloud.
 As the customer, you’re responsible for the security within the cloud.

-This means that AWS provides the security of the cloud infrastructure, while you provide the security for everything inside your cloud environment (like your apps and data).
+This means AWS provides the security of the cloud infrastructure, while you provide the security for everything inside your cloud environment (like your apps and data).

 Why is this important?
 Because most often these attacks happen due to a misconfiguration or some other form of human error.
 It’s actually estimated that 99% of cloud security failures are linked to the user/customer as opposed to the provider.